【For University Faculty and Staff】2025 SD Joint Training Program

 ・ (In the case of a paid internship) Those who have obtained permission to engage in activities other than those permitted under the status of residence.

-At a later date, information on host companies and organizations will be posted here.
+* Detailed information on the host companies and organizations will be posted here at a later date.

 Guidance (Pre-briefing)